velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

 - Create a JOIN table, or insert a column in original table
     + various tradeoffs.... managing multiple join tables ick ick ick
 - Latency is too high, need to wait for entire table to be inserted
+- We also want to enable alternative datastores easily

 --